 I understand that I will be participating in a virtual clinical visit with Briar Cliff University Nursing Faculty.
 I understand this is for educational purposes only, and that this interaction is anonymous and no personal information will be recorded.

 Signature of patient

 Printed name of patient

 Signature of staff witness

-Printed name of staff witness i
+Printed name of staff witness

 Signature of student

-orginatare or otagonic

 Printed name of student

 Date